skagitpublishing/docker-connextcms/nginx/README.md

 `sudo openssl dhparam -out /etc/ssl/certs/dhparam.pem 2048`

-This will create a file at `/etc/ssl/certs/dhparam.pem`
+This will create a private key file at `/etc/ssl/certs/dhparam.pem`

 4. Create the file `sudo nano /etc/nginx/snippets/ssl-example.com.conf` and add these lines to the file:
 ```